soundwanders/yamabiko/posts/2023-12-4-xs-and-os-api.md

 ---
-title: The Xs and Os:\ Refining Our CFBD API Fetch Request
+title: Fieldwing -- The Xs and Os
-description: Building a function to manipulate strings and ensure error-free API interactions
+description: Refining our fetch request to ensure error-free API interactions
 date: 2023-12-04
 tags:
   - svelte